 A flag is a form of temporary sign.
-Flags are permitted on any lot provided that the following standards are met:
+Flags are -permitted on any lot provided that the following standards are met:

-- (a) The total size of any individual flag is limited to no greater than four (4) feet by six (6) feet (or twenty-four (24) square feet in total size). - (b) Permitted flags: - (1) A flag must be attached to a mounted flagpole withing the buildable area of the lot.
-See Section 16B-7-160. - (2) No more than three (3) flags may be located on a lot. - (3) A flag shall not be illuminated.
-For lighting, see Article 9 of Chapter 16B. - (4) The content or message of a flag is not regulated. - (c) Prohibited flags: - (1) Any flag not meeting the requirements of subsection (b) is prohibited. - (2) A flag may not be attached to any building, structure, or accessory improvement that is located outside of the buildable area of the lot. - (3) A flag, or any bracket, rope, or other means of attachment for a flag, may not be attached to a tree or suspended between trees.
+- (a) The total size of any individual flag is limited to no greater than four (4) feet by six (6) feet (or twenty-four (24) square feet in total size). - (b) Permitted fFlags are limited in number: - (i) Two (2) flags may be attached to an authorized flagpole (see section 16B-7-160); plus - (1) A flag must be attached to a mounted flagpole withing the buildable area of the lot.
+See Section 16B-7-160. - One No more than three (3)(1) flags may be located on a lot if attached to a lawful building or structure located within the buildable area of the lot, structure, or mounted by pole on the ground not exceeding feet in height. - (3) A flag shall not be illuminated.
+For lighting, see Article 9 of Chapter 16B. - (4) No more than flags may be located on a lot. - (3) The content or message of a flag is not regulated. - (c) Prohibited flags: - (1) Any flag not meeting the requirements of subsection (b) is prohibited. - A flag may not be attached to any building, structure, or accessory improvement that is located outside of the buildable area of the lot. - A flag, or any bracket, rope, or other means of attachment for a flag, may not be attached to a tree or suspended between trees.

 Sec.
-16B-8-70.
+16B-8-760.
 Exempt Signs.

 Exempt Signs.
-The following signs are not regulated by this Article and do not require a Townissued sign permit, but the sign may require a building permit or other related permit (if subject to building or safety codes):
+The following signs are not regulated by this Article and do not require a Town-issued sign permit, but the sign may require a building permit or other related permit (if subject to building or safety codes):